 Then, the left place in the center is for the Lion.

-Then, the Marshal has a choice of 4 positions.
+Then, the Duchess has a choice of 4 positions.

-Then, the Cardinal has a choice of 3 remaining positions
+Then, the Sorceress has a choice of 3 remaining positions

 Then, the Rhinoceros has a choice of 2 remaining positions.

 Then, the left place is for the Buffalo.